ClashofCraft972/CompatLib/README.md

 ```

-## To use this library, chack the [Wiki](https://github.com/ClashofCraft972/CompatLib/wiki/Compatibility-Library-Wiki)
+## To use this library, check the [Wiki](https://github.com/ClashofCraft972/CompatLib/wiki/Compatibility-Library-Wiki)